mikekaram/ether_ros/docs/source/guide.rst

 License
 -------
 The project is licensed under the GPLv2 licence.
-See more details in the source files of the project.
+See more details in the source files of the project or in the Lincence section.